edstott/ES-synth-starter/doc/LabPart1.md

 	Remove the call to `scanKeysTask()` from the main loop.

+> [!IMPORTANT]
+>
+> Your code will not run if you include `STM32FreeRTOS.h` but you don't start the scheduler.
+> Initialise everything else before starting the scheduler.

-3. The thread will need to execute at a constant rate, which will be the sample rate of our keyboard.
+4. The thread will need to execute at a constant rate, which will be the sample rate of our keyboard.
 	We can use the RTOS function `vTaskDelayUntil()` to do this — it blocks execution until a certain time has passed since the last time the function was completed.

 	Declare two local variables in `scanKeysTask()`, before the loop: